 The Barber Shop

-Daniel’s port of call for a hot shave is Truefitt and Hill, the oldest barber shop in the world, royally appointed and beautifully preserved.
+My friend Dominic’s port of call for a hot shave is Truefitt and Hill, the oldest barber shop in the world, royally appointed and beautifully preserved.
 The shop was once famous for making wigs for clients of distinction.
 It now sells all sorts of shaving paraphernalia as well as very grown-up fragrances such as “Clubman” and “West Indian Limes”.

 Illustrious clients of London past include William Gladstone, the Duke of Wellington, Winston Churchill, Charles Dickens, William Thackeray, Lord Byron, Oscar Wilde, Beau Brummell, Alfred Hitchcock, Laurence Olivier, Frank Sinatra, and Cary Grant.
 Today, Truefitt’s barbers visit Buckingham Palace to service the needs of a certain family.

 Walking into Truefitt is walking back in time to meet a Sherlock Holmes or one of the many celebrity clients who once sat in their beautiful leather barber chairs.
 The shop smells divine, a mix of citrus and cedar, both zingy and woody.
-Within minutes, Daniel was lying back with a hot towel wrap, floating into blissful relaxation.
+Within minutes, Dominic was lying back with a hot towel wrap, floating into blissful relaxation.
 This gentleman opted for a traditional hot towel wet shave, but Truefitt also offer a shoe shine, a moustache trim, head shave, manicure, haircut and massages.